Free LinkedIn X-Ray Search: Find Hidden Profiles With Google (2026)

 Profile detailsFull (if connected)Limited preview

-Every X-ray search starts with the site: operator.
+Every X-ray search starts with site: to restrict results to LinkedIn.

-• site:linkedin.com/in = Only search LinkedIn profile pages
+• site:linkedin.com/in/ = Only search LinkedIn personal profile pages

 URL PatternWhat It Searches